Shattered Glass (film): Plot

-Lane, looking to protect Glass from the Forbes staff, has Glass take him to the convention center where the story took place, but learns it was closed during the events Glass wrote about.
-He also learns the restaurant where the hackers had dinner afterwards closes in the mid-afternoon.
+Lane, looking to protect Glass from the Forbes staff, has Glass take him to the convention center where the story took place but learns it was closed during the events Glass wrote about.
+He also discovers that the restaurant where the hackers had dinner afterwards closes in the mid-afternoon.
 With the story contradicted by this information, Glass tells Lane he only relied on sources for information and falsified his first-hand experiences to improve the story.
-Lane decides to suspend Glass instead of firing him due to his popularity, but upon discovering Glass's brother lives in Palo Alto, he realizes Glass had his brother pose as the firm's chairman.
-After confronting Glass with this knowledge, Lane re-reads Glass's previous stories and realizes several were also falsified.
+Due to Glass' popularity with other staff, Lane decides to only suspend, not fire, Glass.
+That evening, upon discovering that Glass's brother lives in Palo Alto, Lane realizes that Glass had his brother pose as the software firm's chair.
+After confronting Glass with this knowledge, Lane re-reads Glass's previous stories and realizes that several were falsified.
 With his deception exposed, Glass is fired by Lane.

-Despite initial pushback, Lane receives support from The New Republic staff for bringing Glass's deception to light, while the magazine's attorney questions Glass over which stories of his were fabricated.
-Closing titles reveal Penenberg's article on Glass was hailed as a breakthrough for internet journalism, The New Republic determined 27 of Glass's 41 stories were either partially or completely fabricated, Kelly was killed while covering the Iraq War, Glass earned a Juris Doctor degree from Georgetown and wrote a novel paralleling his own life, and Lane joined The Washington Post.
+Lane initially receives pushback from The New Republic staff, who still believe that Lane is a jerk and that Glass was duped by the (still missing) hackers. but he convinces them to re-examine Glass' articles.
+Having done this analysis, the staff support Lane for bringing Glass's deception to light, while the magazine's attorney questions Glass over which stories of his were fabricated.
+Closing titles reveal that Penenberg's article on Glass was hailed as a breakthrough for internet journalism, The New Republic determined that 27 of Glass's 41 stories were either partially or completely fabricated, Kelly was killed while covering the opening days of the Iraq War, Glass earned a Juris Doctor degree from Georgetown and wrote a novel fictionalizing his own life called "The Fabulist", and Lane joined The Washington Post.

 Cast

-Caroline Goodall portrays Highland Park High School teacher Mrs. Duke in the classroom sequences imagined by Glass.
-Louis Philippe Dandenault, Morgan Kelly, Christian Tessier, James Berlingieri, and Brett Watson appear as the Young Republicans described in one of Glass's stories.
-In Glass's depiction of "Hack Heaven", Owen Roth plays Ian Restil, Bill Rowat plays George Sims, Michele Scarabelli plays Ian's mother, and Terry Simpson plays Joe Hiert.
-Alec Shumpert, a fictional associate editor at George, is played by Andrew Airlie.
-Mark Camacho appears as Glass's attorney and Lynne Adams appears as a companion of Kelly's.
-Making uncredited appearances are Sean Cullen as The New Republic's attorney and the film's editor Jeffrey Ford as the voice of a security guard at the magazine's office.
+In addition, Ted Kotcheff appears as the magazine's owner and publisher, Marty Peretz.